makrai/notes/yang2109-eliminate-lang-in-multiling.md

 * Mrkšić+ (2017) build semantically specialized cross-lingual vector spaces
   * requires the additional training to adjust the original embeddings using supervised data: cross-lingual synonyms and antonyms
-* Libovickỳ+ (2019) propose that the language-specific information of mBERT is the centroid of each language space (the mean of embeddings)
+* Libovickỳ+ (2019): language-specific information of mBERT is the centroid of each language space (the mean of embeddings)
 * Zhao+ (2021) propose several training techs to obtain lang-agnostic reprs
   * segmenting orthographic tokens in training data and aligning monolingual spaces by training